comprobo25/comprobo25.github.io/in-class/day03.md

 ### Using the Laser Range Finder

 The next sensory-motor loop I suggest that you create should be called ``distance_emergency_stop.py``.
 This node should be identical to ``emergency_stop.py`` except it should use the laser range finder to detect when an obstacle is within a specified distance and stop if this is the case.
 It is up to you how you implement this.
 You can either use just the measurements in front of the robot, or perhaps use all of the measurements.
 You may want to use an all-or-nothing control strategy (also called bang-bang) where you are either going ahead at some fixed speed or you stop completely.
 Alternatively, you may use something akin to proportional control where your speed slows proportionally with how close you are to the target distance.
-Again, for more detail on using the Neato sensors (including the laser range finder), see the Warmup Project page.
+Again, for more detail on using the Neato sensors (including the laser range finder), see the <a-no-proxy href="https://olin.instructure.com/courses/143/assignments/440">Warmup Project</a-no-proxy> page.

 ### Wall Bumping and Finite-state Control